AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 }
 ```

+{% aside %}
-> **Note**: You may want to rename the variable to make it clear that `lh-lg` is not a "large line height," but that's more of a semantic concern than a functional one.
+  **Note**: You may want to rename the variable to make it clear that `lh-lg` is not a "large line height," but that's more of a semantic concern than a functional one.
 It's up to you.
+{% endaside %}

 ### A Sass Mixin for Consistent Font Sizes and Line Heights